HankB/ESP32-Arduino-DS18B20_MQTT/README.md

 Include the header WiFi.h and it JKust Works.
 (NB: This EWSP has associated with my AP previously so it already has working credentials.)

 Added `wifi.cpp` and `app_wifi.h` to use for WiFi related code including NTP and MQTT.

-## 2025-03-09 NTP client

-Use the first library that came up in the search `NTPClient by Fabrice Weinberg`.
-See also <https://github.com/arduino-libraries/NTPClient>

-## 2025-03-10 MQTT

-Using `PubSubClient by Nick O'Leary` (and which I've used before.)
-Github: <https://github.com/knolleary/pubsubclient> Docs: <https://pubsubclient.knolleary.net/>

-Question: Do we open the connection to the broker and hold it or do we open the connection when needed and then close it immediately thereafter?
-Present code opens the connection on every loop and it seems to time out shortly thereafter.

-## 2025-03-10 testing

-Not a lot of formal testing has been performed, mostly just see "if it works."
-Some testing has been performed to verify potential WiFi issues.

-* Power down AP and then power it back up: ESP reconnects.
-* Power down AP, reset ESP ("EN" button near USB port), power up AP: ESP eventually reconnects.

-Following tests with a TEST AP, the ESP is configured to associate with the IoT LAN.

 ## Errata